jimmykdunn/multiscaleEdgeDetection/README.md

-## Results of running the program on flowers.jpg
+## Output of running the program on flowers.jpg

 <p> This shows the result of running the multiscale edge detection program on flowers.jpg with the following scales taken into account: <b>x1, x2, x4, x6, x8</b></p>